-- Chevy makes groaning noise when turning the steering wheel
+- Chevy makes a groaning noise when turning the steering wheel

 - The steering wheel is difficult to turn